roman-milk/roman-milk.github.io/turning-contest-a-beautiful-blonde.md

  "Come for me, slut," Veronica ordered, pinching the teen's nipples.
 "Come for your Mistress."

  Hearing the term 'Mistress' somehow seemed natural and made her orgasm come.
-Report_Story #2